Basic Job Description:

 9) Serve as a link between management and employees by handling questions, interpreting and administering contracts and helping resolve work-related problems.

-Is being a "Human Resources Manager" your very best career choice?
+Is being a "Human Resources Managers" your very best career choice?

 Our Career Interest Test will show you which careers match your interests.